jhvanderschee/usecuewebsitenl/_drafts/need-for-speed-on-the-web.md

 ## Impatient visitors

 Research on e-commerce websites shows that 40 percent of consumers will wait no more than three seconds for a web page to render before abandoning the site.
 We also know mobile traffic is growing in percentage.
 Mobile traffic causes has an increased [latency](https://www.techopedia.com/definition/8553/network-latency) of about 200ms, making your website even slower.
 The avarage loading time of websites is currently about 3.7 seconds.
 This means that OVER 50% of the websites is failing to render within three seconds and this number is expected to only increase with the rise of mobile traffic.
-These slow websites lose a lot of visitors while loading.
+These slow websites lose a lot of visitors while loading (Google can [calculate](https://testmysite.withgoogle.com/intl/nl-nl) how many).

 ## A better ranking